-Worry has always been a human weakness, but now with social media and abundances of friends, worry has only intensified.
-Those things bombard us with things to compare ourselves with, and the constant busyness of 21st-century living leaves us a million things to worry about.
+Worry has always been a human weakness, but now with social media and an abundance of cliques, worry has only intensified.
+Those things bombard us with things to compare ourselves to, and 21st-century life leaves us with a million things to be anxious about.

 Jesus told us not to be anxious.
 About ANYTHING.
-He promised us peace and abundance of life in HIM.
+Friend, He wasn’t teasing when He promised peace and fullness of life in HIMSELF.

 “Don’t worry about anything; instead, pray about everything.
 Tell God what you need, and thank him for all he has done.
 Then you will experience God’s peace, which exceeds anything we can understand.
 His peace will guard your hearts and minds as you live in Christ Jesus” (Philippians 4:6-7, NLT).